-National League of Cities (NLC) President Chris Coleman, Mayor of Saint Paul, Minn., released this statement on the March 12 House Judiciary Committee hearing on “Exploring Alternative Solutions on the Internet Sales Tax Issue.”
+National League of Cities President Chris Coleman, Mayor of Saint Paul, Minn., issued the following statement on the severe weather that continues to affect residents across the U.S.

 When children have access to healthy food, they are better able to learn and excel in school, and USDA's Community Eligibility Provision (CEP) ensures more children in need are able to take advantage of free school meals.
 The provision has also helped school districts create economies of scale, bring staff costs down and eliminate debt from unpaid meal fees.

 Nine U.S. mayors gathered in Chicago earlier this month to share innovative solutions to the toughest problems facing their cities.

 The National Fire Protection Association (NFPA) is seeking public comment on two draft standards that address fire protection.

 After a night of deadly tornadoes that affected residents across the central and southern U.S., National League of Cities President Chris Coleman, Mayor of Saint Paul, Minn., issued the following statement.

 The National League of Cities (NLC), YMCA of the USA and the Department of Interior today signed an agreement to coordinate efforts to bridge the growing disconnect between young people and the great outdoors by creating meaningful connections to nature through four pillars: play, learn, serve and work.